Dark Matter annihilation energy output and its effects on the high-z IGM: Abstract

 \section{Abstract}

-We study the case of DM self annihilation, in order to asses its importance as an energy injection mechanism, to the IGM in general, and to the medium within particular DM haloes.
-We explain the fact that for thermal relic WIMPS, the annihilation cross section is model independent (except for possible low velocity enhancements), and we consider two well motivated WIMP candidates, the SUSY neutralino and the first KK excited state of the $B$ electroweak boson (also called the KK-photon), that have masses in the range favoured by both, indirect searches and accelerator constraints ($m_{\chi} \gtrsim 100GeV$).
-We give an overview of the physical scenarios in which these particles arise, mentioning the motivations and general aspects of the underlying physical theories.
-We then analyse in detail the clustering properties of CDM, on all hierarchy levels, from haloes to subhaloes and DM density profiles within them.
-In this analysis, we use the Press-Schechter formalism to compute the DM halo mass function, we consider the subhalo mass function calibrated from N-body simulations, and we also consider the process of adiabatical compression by the presence of a SMBH for our computations.
-We then explicitly compute the energy output (or luminosity) of DM haloes due to annihilations, and compare the obtained luminosities with the standard AGN feedback process, concluding that DM annihilation does not provide the necessary output as to constitute an important feedback mechanism.
-We then compute the energy injection rate per baryon of annihilations on the IGM, in order to calculate the effects that it has on its temperature and ionization fraction.
-We find significant deviations in the evolutions of the temperature and ionization fraction of the IGM { with respect to the adiabatic cooling case}, in scenarios that take into account the clustering of DM at all levels, { but mainly at $z \lesssim 20$, where the IGM evolution would be already driven by PopIII stars.} We conclude that although the DM annihilation can have a significant impact on the properties of the IGM, it cannot be regarded as an alternative reionization scenario.
-Regarding the detectability of the WIMP through the modifications to the 21 cm differential brightness temperature signal ($\delta T_{b}$), we conclude that { even} considering the adiabatic compression and the substructure, and assuming a maximal absorption fraction of $f_{abs}=1$, { it is not likely that} a $1TeV$ WIMP with thermal relic cross section may be detected. { However, a lighter $10GeV$ WIMP could in principle be detected at the $\lesssim 10mK$ level at a redshift of $\sim 45$, corresponding to a frequency of around $30MHz$.}
+We study the case of DM self annihilation, in order to { assess} its importance as an energy injection mechanism, to the IGM in general, and to the medium within particular DM haloes. { We consider thermal relic WIMP particles with masses of $10GeV$ and $1TeV$ and} we analyse in detail the clustering properties of { DM in a $\Lambda$CDM cosmology}, on all hierarchy levels, from haloes { and their mass function}, to subhaloes and { the} DM density profiles within them, { considering adiabatic contraction by the presence of a SMBH}. { We then compute the corresponding energy output, concluding that DM annihilation does not constitute an important feedback mechanism.} { We also calculate the effects that DM annihilation has on the IGM temperature and ionization fraction, and we find that assuming maximal energy absorption, at $z\sim 10$, for the case of a $1TeV$ WIMP, the ionization fraction could be raised to $6 \times 10^{-4}$ and the temperature to $10K$, and in the case of a $10GeV$ WIMP, the IGM temperature could be raised to $200K$ and the ionization fraction to $8 \times 10^{-3} $.} We conclude that DM annihilations cannot be regarded as an alternative reionization scenario.
+Regarding the detectability of the WIMP through the modifications to the 21 cm differential brightness temperature signal ($\delta T_{b}$), we conclude that { a thermal relic WIMP with mass of $1TeV$ is not likely to be detected from the global signal alone, except perhaps at the $1-3mK$ level in the frequency range $30MHz < \nu < 35MHz$ corresponding to $40 < z < 46$.
+However, a $10GeV$ mass WIMP may be detectable at the $1-3mK$ level in the frequency range $55MHz < \nu < 119MHz$ corresponding to $11 < z < 25$, and at the $1-10mK$ level in the frequency range $30MHz < \nu < 40MHz$ corresponding to $35 < z < 46$.}